na-na-hi/renget/archive/ate-incarnation-status.md

 >Scribe of Dysnomia (1):
 Any recordings or images taken of you while this authority is active, as well as anything written or spoken by you while this authority is active, including verbatim copies or transcriptions, slowly erode faith in public order when perceived.
 Consumes 1 divinity per second.

->Berserk (1):
-Increases all of your physical attributes, including durability, proportional to your rage.
-Additionally, deepens your anger when in use.
-Consumes divinity proportional to the strength of the authority’s manifestation

 ##Titles: